Please see below for answers to some of the most frequently asked questions about Camp Ojibwa.

 Our mission is to transform boys into men by building confidence, and independence, while providing opportunities to learn core life skills.
 We accomplish this mission through our culture and community which is fueled by a caring, empathetic, well trained, and homegrown staff.
 Our program provides opportunities for your son to learn core life lessons through sports.
 Together between the culture, community, and program we create lifelong memories and build a network of friendships that spans across all ages and geographies.

 Located in the beautiful Northwoods of Wisconsin, in Eagle River.
 Camp Ojibwa sits on a picture perfect peninsula along Catfish Lake.
 Our summer mailing address is 4040 Ojibwa Drive, Eagle River Wisconsin.
-Our Winter Mailing address is 1549 Arbor Ave, Highland Park, IL 60035.
+Our Winter Mailing address is 1195 Somerset Ave, Deerfiled, IL 60015.

 Camp Ojibwa is ACA Accredited and follows the guidelines to maintain our accreditation each year.
 It is important to maintain our ACA Accredited status to ensure our families that we are maintaining the standards and practices to operate a safe and effective overnight camp program.

 We have campers from across the United States including IL, WI, MI, NY, FL, CA, TX, MO, CO.
-In addition we have campers who come from India and Japan.
+In addition we have campers who come from India, Japan, Israel and Belize.

 We follow the ACA recommendation of 4:1 and in almost every instance, each of our cabins exceeds those expectations.
 In our cabins, we hire 4-6 staff and have cabins of 10-20 campers.
 We require staff to be present in the cabins when the campers are scheduled to be in the cabin.

-We are a screen free environment.
-Campers are allowed to bring music playing devices, so long as they do not contain any other applications, or messaging capabilities.
-In addition, campers are encouraged to write handwritten letters home and parents send the same to camp via USPS.
+We are proud to be a screen-free environment.
+Campers are allowed to bring music playing and/or reading devices as long as they do not contain any other applications or messaging capabilities.
+While campers do not have access to communication devices, they are encouraged to write letters home.
+Parents, guardians, friends and family may choose to write letters to the boys and can now also email them through CampMinder and we will print and distribute.

 Campers are allowed to request three friends, one of which we will guarantee.
-While we know and want campers to remain with their friends, building relationships outside of your core friends is exactly what Ojibwa is about.
+While we know and want campers to remain with their friends, new relationships are one of the best takeaways from the Camp Ojibwa experience!

 We take great pride in our facilities and equipment.
 We maintain our court surfaces to have a safe playing environment and continue to evolve our facilities.
-In the summer of 2019, we are resurfacing our three Trail Tennis Courts to become a multi-functional turf surface for tennis, volleyball, soccer, football, and many other sports that we can feature.
+We recently resurfaced our three Trail Tennis Courts to become multi-functional turf surfaces which can be used for tennis, volleyball, soccer, football, and many other sports and activities.
+In-ground Tramp-Ball has been installed as well and is an extremely popular spot for campers and counselors of all ages.

 Please contact Ross and Linsey to schedule a tour this summer.
 Tours are available any day between June 6th – August 19th.

-Please visit this link to be directed to CampMinder to enroll for our Father & Son, One Week, Two Week, Four Week, or Full Session.
+Please visit this link to be directed to CampMinder to enroll for our Father & Son, Two Week, Four Week, Six Week, or Eight Week Session.

-The camp experience offers many great opportunities, as well as challenges for your son.
-We prepare and train our staff to identify if/when challenges arise, and how to help their campers navigate through those.
+The camp experience can offer many great opportunities as well as challenges for your son.
+We do prepare and train our staff to identify if/when challenges arise, and how to help their campers navigate through those challenges.
 Ultimately, your son will come home with more independence, confidence, and self-esteem.
 To ensure that he has a successful summer, it is important to have in-depth discussions preparing him for his summer.
 Here is a list of topics that we recommend:

-• Self advocacy – If he is in need, or he thinks something is wrong, say something.
+• Self advocacy – If he is in need or he thinks something is wrong, it is always advised and encouraged that he say something.

-• Communicating that it is OK to talk to his counselors and the Directors.
+• Communicate to him that it is ALWAYS OK to talk to his counselors and/or the Directors.

-At Camp Ojibwa, our program is focused around league play where all of the campers are placed onto teams to participate in various team sports.
+At Camp Ojibwa, our program is focused around league play where all of the campers are placed onto teams in order to participate in various sports.
 For each sport, we have developed rules that allow for a fair and balanced game.
-We have score out rules, we have time of play requirements for every player, and if the teams are unbalanced, we will execute a trade to level the playing field as much as possible.
+We have score-out rules, time of play requirements for every player, and trading policies that can be utilized if the teams are unbalanced.
 We encourage the campers to have fun, play hard, and uphold the Ojibwa Way of kindness, respect, fairplay and trustworthiness.
-All of our leagues and activities are coached and officiated by our highly trained staff, and are overseen by league commissioners, and a General Manager of Leagues and Competition to ensure that campers and staff are conducting themselves to our level of expectation
+All of our leagues and activities are coached and officiated by our highly trained staff, and are overseen by league commissioners to ensure that campers and staff are learning and reaping the benefits of fun competition.
+Because campers at Ojibwa have a huge range of skills in various sports, we offer a controlled environment where competition is used to develop and nurture valuable life skills regardless of individual athleticism.

 Every week, our Director of Overnights and Adventure Trips takes a group of campers for an overnight trip.
 They leave via Pontoon boat, and head towards Scattering Rice lake, via the chain of lakes.
 Once there, the campers and staff unload the boat, and begin to set up camp.
 They enjoy an evening filled with incredible campfire cooking, storytelling and bonding with their fellow campers and staff.
 It is an unforgettable experience.
 All overnight trips are included and offered at no additional fee.